 6. Coconut Oil Pulling

-Oil is an ancient teeth-whitening technique that effectively removes plaque and bacteria.
+London teeth whitening recommends that teeth whitening should be a part of your dental care.
+Another way to do this is by using oil — an ancient teeth-whitening technique that effectively removes plaque and bacteria.
 Coconut oil itself is naturally antibacterial and is documented to help fight gum disease.
 This technique involves the use of coconut oil and baking soda.

 First, place a tablespoon of organic coconut oil in your mouth and swish or swirl it around your mouth (so you can use a mouthwash) for 5-20 minutes.
 Rise and sprinkle clean, damp toothbrush with baking soda before brushing your teeth.
 And then finally, rinse.